Skip to content

 1: National Mall & Washington Monument

-The National Mall is a park in downtown Washington, D.C. that borders many of the museums in the city.
-The Mall features a long reflecting pool and pathways that lead to other attractions nearby.
-Walking through the National Mall is one of the most popular things to do in Washington, D.C.
+The National Mall is a park in downtown Washington, D.C., that borders many of the city’s museums.
+It features a long reflecting pool and pathways leading to nearby attractions.
+Walking through the National Mall is among the most popular things in Washington, D.C.

-In addition to being one of the most popular tourist attractions in the USA, the National Mall also has other uses.
-It is the place of many protests and rallies due to its open plan and location in the capitol.
-It is also where large crowds of people gather during presidential inaugurations.
+In addition to being one of the most popular tourist attractions in the USA, the National Mall has other uses.
+Due to its open plan and location in the capital, it is the site of many protests and rallies.
+Large crowds of people also gather there during presidential inaugurations.

 The most iconic part of the National Mall is the Washington Monument.
-The construction of the monument began in 1848 but was not completed until forty years later due to a lack of funds and the American Civil War.
+Construction on the monument began in 1848 but was not completed until forty years later due to a lack of funds and the American Civil War.

 Things to do in Washington, D.C. - National Mall